 Rickie Swink is having a great ride on her happy horse, Wingz.

-Cross-training which combines trail riding with dressage and arena work helps keep a horse from getting stuck in repetitive motion tension which creates stiffness.
+Cross-training combines trail riding with dressage and arena work.
+This keeps a horse from being stuck in repetitive motion tension and stiffness.
 The uneven terrain of trail riding keeps the horse continually varying his/her tempo which requires the horse to focus even more than in arena work.
-This is why many horses become sour.
-They are bored by the reception of flat ground and sand.
-Trials offer fresh views, interesting distractions and always variety of footing.
+Many horses become sour and bored by the reception of flat ground and sand.
+Trails offer fresh views, interesting distractions and variety of footing.
 It’s fun and interesting for the horse.
 Just as walking on a gym treadmill isn’t the workout of hiking a mountain, the trail is a great conditioner for a dressage horse.
 Photos by Daniel Quat.

-Photo shows the end of a Dressage Test, Rickie Swink riding Wingz.
+The end of a Dressage Test: Rickie Swink riding Wingz.

 If a show or test isn’t fun, the choice is yours.

 Want to ride with comfort, vitality and precision?
 Centered Riding, developed by Sally Swift is the gift for you.
 Swift’s innovative riding philosophy focuses on body awareness, “soft eyes,” breathing, centering and balance.
 Centered Riding methods help horse and rider pairs achieve harmony – working together – without pain.
 There are no forced methods here causing stiff bodies and tense riders.
 At left, Margret Henkels rides Merlin at Southmowing Stables in a group lesson with Dorothy Crosby.

 Centered Riding works for those with little experience all the way up to world class.